MARTIMM/gnome-gtk3/README.md

 * Documentation from [Wikibooks](https://en.wikibooks.org/wiki/GTK%2B_By_Example) and [Zetcode](http://zetcode.com/tutorials/gtktutorial/)
 * Helpful hands are there when issues are raised, after requesting for help or developers returning ideas tips, etcetera for documentation; Pixlmixr, Hkdtam, JackKuhan, Alain Barbason, Clifton Wood, Rob Ransbottom, Håkon Hægland (some names are Github names).
 * Icons used from www.iconfinder.com, humility icons, Andy Fitzsimon, licensed GPL.
+* Prof Stewart Weiss, [web address](http://www.compsci.hunter.cuny.edu/~sweiss/index.php).
+On his site are numerous documents under which many about GTK+.
+I have used parts from these to explain many aspects of the user interface system.

+# Licenses

+* Raku code and pod documentation: Artistic License 2.0
+* Use of Gnome reference documentation: GNU Free Documentation License Version 1.3
+* Documentation from other external sources used in tutorials: Creative Commons Attribution-ShareAlike 4.0 International Public License

 # Author